SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

 ## Basic chip-tool Usage

-In terminal run chip-tool without any parameters so it will give the information about usage, list of clusters supported and the commands list as given below.
+In terminal run chip-tool with no parameters so it will give the information about usage, list of clusters supported and the commands list as given below.

 ```shell
 $ ./chip-tool